kryzp/writeups/writeups/Games/totk_ability_effect_shader.md

 https://github.com/kryzp/writeups/assets/48471657/a6128df6-1c06-4093-bcd0-9df61842a0f5

 This sudden speed-up is happening because we're essentially colorizing the outline of an expanding sphere, and when it hits straight edges like that it rapidly takes up a lot of the space.
 But this doesn't look right when we consider that the particles are meant to be expanding from the players feet outwards, so they shouldn't suddenly gain lots of velocity when moving around an edge.
-In TotK, they actually *do* do this when they hit walls at sharp 90º angles, it's just hard to tell because they're already moving at a relatively slow speed anyways, and clever masking with textures.

 The solution to this is to somehow compute the actual real "travelling" distance they'd need to travel, instead of an approximation to it by just taking the direct euclidean distance.
-If you want maths terms, we're looking for a function $s(\vec{a}, \vec{b}) \to \mathbb{R}$ which gives us the real minimum distance between position vectors $\vec{a}$ and $\vec{b}$.
+If you want maths terms, we're looking for a function $s(\vec{a}, \vec{b}) \to \mathbb{R}$ which gives us the real minimum distance between position vectors $\vec{a}$ and $\vec{b}$ accounting for geometry.

-My first idea:
+My *first* (bad) idea:

  1. Lerp a vector between `u_position` and `worldPosition` in a numeric integral of `t` between 0 and 1
  2. Take said vector, reproject it, then use that projected vector's `.xy` coordinates to sample the depth buffer
  3. Form a new vector by passing the depth value sampled into `depthToWorld`
  4. Take the distance between the new vector and the previous vector (initially `u_position`)
  5. Add that distance onto the final distance sum
  6. Repeat for all values of `t` between 0 and 1 using an appropriate `dt`

+Here it is in maths notation because maths notation makes me look really smart:

+$$
+    \ell = \int_{0}^{1}{s\left(\vec{a} + t \ \left(\vec{b} - \vec{a}\right)\right) \ \mathrm{d}t}
+$$

 ```glsl
 float travellingDistanceBetween(vec3 a, vec3 b)